queenaccila/midnight-express-creative/Story/Other-Notes.md

     - The Conductor (level 3) - Test the combat system further, mainly through more air attacks or harder moves to implement
     - The Engiener - Test the defense moves (dodging and parrying) and how to time attacks properly
     - The Conductor (level 5) - Test everything the player has learned from the past several levels
+- The Conductor is particularly pissed off of Mina delaying everything, as they're doing a shipment of avocadoes and other various exotic fresh produce to the capital, so they are on both a time limit and making sure the produce stays in good quality within that time limit.